 CD Baby and DistroKid offer different resources to members, though both services emphasize getting your music heard.

 CD Baby offers cheap machine audio mastering on its website and can help connect you with professional audio engineers.
-CD Baby continually publishes articles to its blog DIY Musician, which is an excellent resource to learn about the music industry and how to make it as an independent artist.
-CD Baby also has a relationship with Show.co which offers discounts on promotional tools such as personalized audio ads on Spotify and banner ads on websites like Rolling Stone.
-CD Baby places a decent amount of emphasis on physical sales, and offers in-house CD manufacturing and vinyl pressing.
+CD Baby continually publishes articles on its blog DIY Musician, which is an excellent resource for learning about the music industry and how to make it as an independent artist.
+CD Baby also has a relationship with Show.co, which offers discounts on promotional tools such as personalized audio ads on Spotify and banner ads on websites like Rolling Stone.
+CD Baby places a decent amount of emphasis on physical sales and offers in-house CD manufacturing and vinyl pressing.

 DistroKid’s tools encourage artist-to-artist interaction and can connect you with record labels.
 Playlist Spotlight presents you with previews of two songs released by DistroKid members.
 After listening to each preview, you vote for which song you think DistroKid should feature on one of its genre-themed Spotify playlists.
 You can also submit one song of yours at a time to Playlist Spotlight, and the Spotify playlists refresh every week.

 Another great DistroKid feature is Slaps, a social media platform for DistroKid members.
-Here you can listen to other musicians’ releases, join groups, and get your music promoted the more you engage with and comment on other artists’ posts.
-If you’re an independent musician now, but hoping to sign to a record label, you can register for DistroKid Upstream; this lets record labels look through your profile and reach out to you directly if they are interested in signing your act.
+Here, you can listen to other musicians’ releases, join groups, and get your music promoted the more you engage with and comment on other artists’ posts.
+If you’re an independent musician now but hoping to sign with a record label, you can register for DistroKid Upstream; this lets record labels look through your profile and reach out to you directly if they are interested in signing your act.

 Both distribution services give you a verified checkmark on Spotify, build release webpages for you, and offer tools to make music videos and Spotify Canvas videos.
 DistroKid makes it a tad easier to attach lyrics to your releases, but you can also connect lyrics to your CD Baby releases through a service like Musixmatch.
 The basic features of DistroKid and CD Baby are very similar, and the differences just come down to whether you prioritize artist connections or fan connections.

-Does one have better customer service over the other?
+Does one have better customer service than the other?

 It’s easy to get lost in the sea of distribution rules and processes as an independent musician.
 CD Baby knows that, so its customer service department is very helpful, though not always immediately responsive.
 Most of the reason its customer support response times have been slow in the past is that more people than ever started using CD Baby to release music when we were all stuck inside with nothing else to do.
 These days, it seems like CD Baby has caught up with its ever-growing user base and offers new customer service options like live chat hours, which are designated time slots each week when representatives are available to answer your questions.